Natural Resource Partners LP

 As the energy industry evolves, so does NRP's business model.
 The company has broadened its horizon beyond coal, expanding into aggregates and other industries such as soda ash and trona.
 An essential part of their strategy involves entering into long-term contracts that provide predictable income.
 Furthermore, NRP also holds interests in infrastructure related to the mining and transportation of these materials, further securing its foothold in the market.
 By adapting to shifts in energy demands while ensuring steady contractual income, Natural Resource Partners LP exemplifies a resilient approach in leveraging natural assets to generate consistent revenue streams.

-Free Cash Flow: NRP generated $42 million in free cash flow for Q3 2025 despite challenging markets.
+Free Cash Flow: NRP generated $46 million of free cash flow in Q4 and $169 million for the full year 2025, despite challenging markets.